Outcomes & Careers

 What You’ll Study

 With a master’s degree in English, you’ll complete a minimum of 30 credit hours.

-- The student has an undergraduate cumulative GPA of at least 2.5 on a 4.0 scale.
+- An undergraduate grade point average of at least 2.5 on a 4.0 scale

-- All students must complete a thesis, a graduate paper plus a comprehensive exam, or a capstone project.
+- All students must complete their choice of a thesis, a graduate paper plus a comprehensive exam, or a capstone project.